smokers10/infrast/README.md

 ```

 ## How About Unit Testing ?
-i already made some mock contract on every mini module but you need to use Testify package to make it work, just in case you doesnt add Testify module you can run command bellow :
+i made mock contract on every infrastructure except databases but you need to use Testify package to make it work, just in case you does'nt add Testify package you can run command provided below :

 ```
 $ go get https://github.com/stretchr/testify
 ```
-if you have Testify on your project it good to go! see code example to mock testing your project :
+if you have Testify on your project it's good to go! see code example below to conduct mock testing on your project :

 ```
 func TestTest(t *testing.T) {